barryclark/jekyll-now/_posts/2015-11-02-ohio_election_november_2015_claims.md

 1. Make sure our WORKFORCE is well prepared for good jobs
 2. UP-TO-DATE labs, technology and training for future careers
 3. Guarantee Sinclair stays AFFORDABLE for students, young and old
+4. Every Issue 13 dollar will be used here in Montgomery County.
+Residents here pay much lower tuition than anyone else.
+5. KEEPS Sinclair working with employers and universities to prepare us for new, growing jobs
+6. TEACHES the skills that keep jobs in Montgomery County
+7. More county residents go to Sinclair than any other college
+8. Sinclair graduates stay in the area, earn much higher salaries after graduation, and help our economy and community succeed

 ##### Endorsed by: